 It was the first time an electric motor had ever powered such a “lift” – and at 1.8 kilometers per hour.
 The power source was housed underneath the platform, and cranked the elevator up by way of a gear system.

 This, the world’s first electric elevator, had been developed by Werner von Siemens.
-In the aftermath of his 1866 discovery of the dynamo-electric principle, he turned his full attention to practical applications for his new technology.
+After he made the dynamo-electric principle usable with the dynamo machine in 1866, he turned his full attention to practical applications for his new technology.

 One of his most famous conceptions was the first electric railway, which carried delighted visitors around a Berlin industrial exposition in 1879.
 But it’s less well known that the idea of an electric elevator came up at the same time – almost as a byproduct of the railroad design.

 In June 1879, the company founder wrote to his brother Carl: “Incidentally, the railroad […] is now running very fast.
 It covers its 270-meter circular track in around 50 seconds, or about 5 meters per second.
 It quite unnerved the royal children yesterday. […] Perhaps something else might be added.
 The dynamo machine would be very suitable for elevators and for moving turntables at railroad stations.”

 The pioneer of electricity soon had an opportunity to put his idea into practice.
 In April 1880, the organizers of the “Mannheim Pfalzgau Trade & Agricultural Exhibition” asked whether Siemens could build an electric elevator for their exhibition.
 Siemens accepted the commission, and work began shortly afterwards.

 But as is often the case with pioneering efforts, the work took longer than expected.
 So when the exhibition opened in July, it still lacked its biggest attraction.
 Not until the end of August 1880 was the elevator installed in Mannheim.

 A relieved Werner von Siemens wrote to Carl: